Dowling '99 (third season)

 Even though his career was cut short due to injury, he remained on the team as an assistant.
 In that role, he scouted possible draft picks, broke down game film, implemented practice workouts, assisted the head coach with game day management and helped with marketing events and appearances.

-McAleavey received a bachelor’s of arts degree in professional and liberal studies from Dowling College.
+McAleavey received a bachelor’s of arts degree in professional and liberal studies from Dowling College in 1999.
 Before earning a master’s degree in special education and general education at Touro College, he occupied the graduate assistant men’s lacrosse position at Dowling.
 As a Golden Lion, he dealt with all phases of the program, including recruiting, player evaluation, planning practices, offseason conditioning, alumni relations, fundraising and scheduling.

 McAleavey holds a teacher’s certificate in New Jersey and is certified in CPR, first aid and safety.
 In February, he married the former Angela Burgo from Lincroft, N.J.